 - End of semester parent-teacher interviews: Families are invited to meet with teachers after reports have been distributed to gain more information about student progress and achievement.

 - Class Dojo: ClassDojo is an online communication platform that teachers, students and families use to share what is being learned in classrooms through photos and videos.
 Parents are required to complete a third party provider consent form.
 MPS does not use the points reward system or private messaging function of Class Dojo.
-For more information on Class Dojo [insert link]
+For more information on Class Dojo, please visit their website.

 - Website: The Macquarie website provides information for families about our school and preschool, enrolment, curriculum, community activities, volunteering, access to the Digital Backpack and information for payments.

 - Facebook: The Macquarie Primary Facebook page [insert link] provides information about the latest happenings at school.
 We encourage you to ‘like’ this page.

 - SMS absence texts: You will receive an SMS/text message around 10.00am if your child has been marked absent from their class.
 Please use the SMS/text message as a reminder to contact school and provide a reason for your child’s absence.
 We also use SMS/text messages to advise of last minute changes to events happening and the school and send general reminders